SchynsLab/medusa/docs/getting_started/installation.md

 # Medusa installation

 Medusa is a Python package which works with Python version 3.10 and on Linux and and Mac (x86_64 architectures only).
-Most of Medusa's functionality will in fact also work on Windows and M1/M2 Macs (arm64 architecture), with the exception of rendering (as [pytorch3d](https://pytorch3d.org/) cannot be automatically installed on Windows and Mac M1/M2).
+Most of Medusa's functionality will in fact also work on Windows and M1/M2 Macs (arm64 architecture), with the exception of rendering (as [pytorch3d](https://pytorch3d.org/) cannot be automatically installed on Windows and Mac M1/M2; for manual installation, see bottom of page).

 We strongly recommend to install the `medusa` package in a separate Python environment, using for example [conda](https://anaconda.org/anaconda/conda).
 If you'd use *conda*, you can create a new environment named "medusa" with Python 3.10 as follows: